GnuLinux-ahwaz-memebers/Ahvazlug-site/README.md

 # Ahvaz Linux Users Group official website

-If you want to contribute in Izeh LUG website you have to:
+If you want to contribute in Ahvaz LUG website you have to:

 - Fork this project
 - Commit to the project and push your commits to your fork
-- Send a merge request to the [maintainer](https://github.com/ahvazlug)
+- Send a merge request to the [maintainer](https://github.com/GnuLinux-ahwaz-memebers/Ahvazlug-site)

 # How to reach AhvazLUG: